 The product of a Nijenhuis operator with a generic function is no longer a Nijenhuis operator, as is proved by the identity

 where $X(f)$ denotes the Lie derivative of an arbitrary function $f \in C^\infty(M)$ with respect to the vector field $X$.
-Instead, the differential and algebraic properties of a Haantjes operator are much richer, as one can infer from the next, remarkable results.
+However, the differential and algebraic properties of the Haantjes operators are much richer, as one can infer from the following, remarkable results.